 - Ideal for businesses that frequently deal with bank transactions.

-- Triple-Column Cash Book
+- Triple-Column Book

 - Has separate columns for cash, bank, and discounts.